cisagov/LME/docs/markdown/chapter2.md

 * Setup a GPO or SCCM job to deploy Sysmon across your clients.

 ## 2.1 Introduction
-Sysmon is a Windows service developed by Microsoft to generate rich Windows event logs with much more information than the default events created in Windows.
+Microsoft developed Sysmon in Windows to generate rich Windows event logs with much more information than the default events created in Windows.
 Having comprehensive logs is critical in monitoring your system and keeping it secure.
 The information contained within Sysmon's logs are based on settings defined in an XML configuration file and can be configured to your liking, though templates will be provided to get you started.

 **By following this guide and using Sysmon, you are agreeing to the following EULA.
 Please read this before continuing.